Dr Simone Mueller Loose

-Since 2012 Simone subsitutes the Chair of Marketing at Technical University of Dresden in Germany.
+From 2012 to 2013 Simone subsituted the Chair of Marketing at Technical University of Dresden in Germany.

 She also is guest lecturer at the Chair of Agricultural and Food Marketing (Prof. Dr. Ulrich Orth), Faculty of Agricultural and Nutritional Sciences at the Christian-Albrechts University in Kiel, Germany, where her Habilitation is under review.